kive7791/Breakout/README.md

 # Breakout
-This is a modification on the give project Breakout in class ATLS4140 10.
-The main things that have been changed is the Visuals, the font, drawings, and blocks.
+This repository contains a modified version of the Breakout project from ATLS4140.
+The updates include changes to the visuals, font, drawings, and bricks.

+## New Features
 ### Story Board Drawings
-3 new features in the game:
+### Gameplay Enhancements
-	- The game will stop after the lose of 3 lives
+1. Game Over and Continuation: The game will now stop after you lose 3 lives.
+However, you can continue playing by clicking the screen.
-	- After hiting block colored red
-		- The paddle will become smaller
-	- After the lose of the 3 lives goes to a different mini level
+2. Red Block Interaction: When you hit a red block, two balls will be in play.
+The second ball is a decoy, so stay focused on the real one.
+3. Camera Shake Effect: The camera will shake each time a brick is hit, adding to the visual impact of the game.

-### Video of Game
+### Video Showcase
-This short video will make an effort to showcase the abilities of the game.
+A short video is available to demonstrate the new features and capabilities of the game.
+Please refer to the separate file for this video.